 The Lower Columbia College Foundation provides two types of grants to LCC employees on a yearly basis.
-Grants support projects that promote student learning or that develop services that promote student learning in alignment with the college's Core Themes.
+Grants support projects that promote student learning or that develop services that promote student learning in alignment with the college's Core Indicators and Themes.
 Projects should emphasize innovative approaches to teaching and learning and may relate to existing or new programs, courses or services.

 Grant applications are typically accepted during Spring quarter for use the following year.
 Awards typically average $2,500 or less.
 Funds must be expended within a one-year period, typically by June 30.

 The Lower Columbia College Foundation Grants application window closed April 27, 2018.

 Available to: full and part-time faculty

 Available to: full and part-time faculty, and full and part-time staff

 Foundation Grants may not be available every year.

 Nursing faculty Nikki Warthen and Jeanne Hamer used their grant to develop and revise simulation program scenarios used by nursing students in the classroom.
 The grant allowed faculty to set up and train on the new equipment, travel to other colleges with simulation labs, and purchase clothing to help the simulators appear realistic.
 The use of simulation helps develop critical thinking, assessment, and psychomotor skills.